Brown Clee Hill: Geography

 Brown Clee Hill lies five miles north of its sister and neighbour, Titterstone Clee Hill.
-The highest peak of the hill is Abdon Burf, at 540 metres high with Clee Burf at 510m.
+The highest peak of the hill is Abdon Burf, at 540 m high with its shorter summit of Clee Burf being 510 m.

 Much more of Brown Clee Hill is private land than on Titterstone Clee, and large areas are covered with coniferous plantations.
 The eastern expanse of the hill is in possession of the Burwarton Estate under ownership of Viscount Boyne, whilst the western fringes of the hill are owned by various private land owners and the parish of Clee St. Margaret.

 The common land features the remains of where an Iron Age hill fort once stood (See Below).

 Nearby towns are Ludlow, Cleobury Mortimer, Church Stretton, Broseley, Bridgnorth and Much Wenlock.

 Several air traffic control radar masts on the summit of the hill can be seen for many miles around.
 They, along with the ones on top of Titterstone Clee Hill build up a picture of all the aircraft in a hundred-mile radius.

-A toposcope (recently built) points out local landmarks and is sited at the summit.
+A toposcope, installed in 2006, points out local landmarks and is sited at Abdon Burf.